Skip to content

 target: '.lead-form', // required: selector or DOM element

-// Hidden fields (PROJECT, LOCATION, DOMAIN are what you usually set)
+// Hidden fields (PROJECT, LOCATION are what you usually set; PAGE_URL is auto-set, DOMAIN optional)

 hidden: {